 - SOC 200 Principles of Sociology (3 cr.)
 Introduces fundamentals of social life.
 Presents significant research and theory in areas such as culture, social structure, socialization, deviance, social stratification, and social institutions.
 Lecture 3 hours per week. - SOC 210 Survey of Physical and Cultural Anthropology (3 cr.)
 Examines physical characteristics and lifestyles of human ancestors and present populations.
 Explores cultures from around the world to study diverse adaptations made by humans.
-Lecture 3 hours per week. - SOC 226 Human Sexuality (3 cr.)
+Lecture 3 hours per week. - SOC 211 Principles of Anthropology I (3 cr.)
+Inquires into the origins, development, and diversification of human biology and human cultures.
+Includes fossil records, physical origins of human development, human population genetics, linguistics, cultures' origins and variation, and historical and contemporary analysis of human societies.
+Part I of II.
+This is a Passport Transfer course.
+Lecture 3 hours per week - SOC 226 Human Sexuality (3 cr.)
 Studies sociological research and theory on sexuality.
 Includes anatomy and physiology, birth control, sexually transmitted diseases and sexual behavior.
 Lecture 3 hours per week. - SOC 266 Race and Ethnicity (3 cr.)
 Considers race and ethnicity as social constructs that deeply affect our personal experience and our social institutions.
 Examines the relationships of racial and ethnic groups with each other and with the larger society, and the ways in which these relationships are constantly changing.
 Explores the experience of different groups and examines ideas of racial justice and equality.
 Introduces significant theoretical approaches to the study of race and ethnicity.
 Lecture 3 hours.
 Total 3 hours per week.